pbearne/wp-author-avatars/readme.txt

 7. Advance Gutenberg blocks options

 == Changelog ==

+2.2.0
+fixed an issue the paging AAjax not checking the values passed were allowed

 2.1.29
 re-added missing avatar size setting removed by mistake in the control updates